Ethylaluminium sesquichloride

 Ethylaluminium sesquichloride, also called EASC, is an industrially important organoaluminium compound used primarily as a precursor to triethylaluminium and as a catalyst component in Ziegler–Natta type systems for olefin and diene polymerizations.
 Other applications include use in alkylation reactions and as a catalyst component in linear oligomerization and cyclization of unsaturated hydrocarbons.
 EASC is a colourless liquid, spontaneously combustible in air and reacts violently when in contact with water and many other compounds.

 Production

-Methyl, ethyl, and other alkyl or aralkyl halides that are not dehydrohalogenated readily can react with aluminium metal in an exothermic process to form organoaluminium sesquihalides in high yields.
+Methyl, ethyl, and other alkyl or aralkyl halides that are not dehydrohalogenated readily can react with aluminium in an exothermic process to form organoaluminium sesquihalides in high yields.
 An important example is the reaction of ethyl chloride with aluminium to form ethylaluminium sesquichloride.